Nikon Z 24‑105mm

 This is a super-handy lens for everything, covering wide-angle to telephoto in one compact lens.

-Not only does it have a super-useful zoom range, its extended close-focus 1:2 macro ability lets it replace a dedicated macro lens most people other than venom-crazed insect photographers!
+Not only does it have a super-useful zoom range, its extended close-focus 1:2 macro ability lets it replace a dedicated macro lens for most people other than crazed insect photographers!

 Don't let the low price fool you, by keeping the maximum aperture down to f/7.1 at 105mm Nikon can make it ultra-sharp and compact at a low price.
 Bravo!

-I'm ordering my 24-105mm at B&H. I'd also get it at Adorama, or get it used if you know How to Win at eBay, or get it used at KEH.
+I got my 24-105mm at B&H. I'd also get it at Adorama, at Amazon or at Crutchfield, or get it used if you know How to Win at eBay, or get it used at KEH.

-It also comes as a kit with the Z5 II at B&H.
+It also comes as a kit with the Z5 II at B&H, at Adorama, at Amazon and at Crutchfield.

 New intro top